weizhong1988/zato-redis-paginator/README.md

 ===========================================

-Establishes a connection, creates a sorted set and splits it into pages while including only these member that are between min and max scores.
+Establishes a connection, creates a sorted set and splits it into pages while including only these members that are between min and max scores.

 ```python
     from uuid import uuid4